 Blend for a few seconds.
 Then add the cold water and blend again until you end up with a smooth dough.
 Add extra plain flour if the dough is too sticky.

-- Put the pan in a preheated oven for 392°F (200°C) for 25 minutes.
-Then remove the pan from the oven (watch out, it’s hot!).
-Place an oven proof plate on top of the dough and turn the pan over quickly.
+Put the pan in a preheated oven for 392°F (200°C) for 25 minutes.
+Then remove the pan from the oven (watch out, it’s hot).
+Put a plate on top.
+Turn the pan over quickly.
 Let the tatin cool a few minutes.
 Sprinkle with some olive oil and a little pinch of pepper and salt.
 Cut the tatin in wedges and serve.